Industry: Media and Entertainment

 Author: Boshuai Zhu (Senior Infrastructure Engineer at iQiyi)

 iQiyi, formerly Qiyi, is the Netflix of China: the country’s largest online video-on-demand platform.
 With “Always Fun, Always Fine” as our brand’s motto, we are committed to providing users with high-resolution, authentic media content including movies, TV dramas, variety shows, documentaries, animations and travel programs.
-By the end of 2017, our monthly active users on mobile devices reached 421 million and daily active users hit 126 million; at the end of June 2018, the number of our subscribers jumped to 66 million.
 On March 29, 2018, our company IPO’ed on the NASDAQ and raised $2.25 billion.

 Since our business has grown rapidly, our data size has also soared.
 This has placed enormous pressure on our backend system, especially the MySQL cluster.
 We experienced the suffocating pain of tackling immense data until we found TiDB, a MySQL-compatible NewSQL hybrid transactional and analytical processing (HTAP) database, built and supported by PingCAP.
 Finally, we can properly manage our data.

 Currently, the TiDB cluster is deployed in the internal system of our database cloud team.
 With the April 2018 release of its 2.0 version, TiDB has proven to be much more mature, with increased system stability and query efficiency.
 In this post, we will share why we chose TiDB, how we are using it, and the lessons we learned working closely with the PingCAP team.

 Before TiDB, MySQL was our main database solution for the production environment.
 The business developed so quickly that our data size rocketed and many bottlenecks occurred in the MySQL cluster.
 For example: